Biembeddings of Archdeacon type: their full automorphism group and their number

 \section{Introduction}

 An $m\times n$ partially filled (p.f., for short) array on a set $\Omega$ is an $m \times n$ matrix whose elements belong to $\Omega$ and where some cells can be empty.
-In 2015, Archdeacon (see \cite {A}), introduced a class of p.f. arrays which has been extensively studied: the \emph{Heffter arrays}. \begin{defin} A \emph{Heffter array} $\H(m,n; h,k)$ is an $m \times n$ p. f. array with entries in $\Z_{2nk+1}$ such that: \begin{itemize} \item[(\rm{a})] each row contains $h$ filled cells and each column contains $k$ filled cells, \item[(\rm{b})] for every $x\in \Z_{2nk+1}\setminus\{0\}$, either $x$ or $-x$ appears in the array, \item[(\rm{c})] the elements in every row and column sum to $0$ (in $\Z_{2nk+1}$). \end{itemize} \end{defin} These arrays have been introduced because of their vast variety of applications and links to other problems and concepts such as orthogonal cycle decompositions (see \cite{BCP, CY1}) and $2$-colorable embeddings (briefly \emph{biembeddings}) see, for instance, \cite{A, CDDYbiem, CMPPHeffter, DM}.
-The existence problem of this combinatorial structure has been also deeply investigated: we refer to \cite{ABD, ADDY,CDDY,DW} for the known results in this direction.
+In 2015, Archdeacon (see \cite {A}), introduced a class of p.f. arrays which have been extensively studied: the \emph{Heffter arrays}. \begin{defin} A \emph{Heffter array} $\H(m,n; h,k)$ is an $m \times n$ p.f. array with entries in $\Z_{2nk+1}$ such that: \begin{itemize} \item[(\rm{a})] each row contains $h$ filled cells and each column contains $k$ filled cells, \item[(\rm{b})] for every $x\in \Z_{2nk+1}\setminus\{0\}$, either $x$ or $-x$ appears in the array, \item[(\rm{c})] the elements in every row and column sum to $0$ (in $\Z_{2nk+1}$). \end{itemize} \end{defin}

+These arrays were introduced because of their vast variety of applications and links to other problems and concepts, such as orthogonal cycle decompositions and $2$-colorable embeddings (briefly \emph{biembeddings}), see for instance \cite{A, CDY, DM}.
+The existence problem of Heffter arrays has also been deeply investigated starting with \cite{ADDY}: we refer to the survey \cite{DP} for the known results in this direction.
 This paper will focus mainly on the connection between p.f. arrays and embeddings.
-To explain this link, we first recall some basic definitions, see \cite{Moh, MT}. \begin{defin} Given a graph $\Gamma$ and a surface $\Sigma$, an \emph{embedding} of $\Gamma$ in $\Sigma$ is a continuous injective mapping $\psi: \Gamma \rightarrow \Sigma$, where $\Gamma$ is viewed with the usual topology as $1$-dimensional simplicial complex. \end{defin} The connected components of $\Sigma \setminus \psi(\Gamma)$ are said $\psi$-\emph{faces}.
+To explain this link, we first recall some basic definitions, see \cite{Moh, MT}. \begin{defin} Given a graph $\Gamma$ and a surface $\Sigma$, an \emph{embedding} of $\Gamma$ in $\Sigma$ is a continuous injective mapping $\psi: \Gamma \rightarrow \Sigma$, where $\Gamma$ is viewed with the usual topology as a $1$-dimensional simplicial complex. \end{defin} The connected components of $\Sigma \setminus \psi(\Gamma)$ are said to be $\psi$-\emph{faces}.
 Also, with abuse of notation, we say that a circuit $F$ of $\Gamma$ is a face (induced by the embedding $\psi$) if $\psi(F)$ is the boundary of a $\psi$-face.
 Then, if each $\psi$-face is homeomorphic to an open disc, the embedding $\psi$ is called \emph{cellular}.
 In this context, we say that two embeddings $\psi: \Gamma \rightarrow \Sigma$ and $\psi': \Gamma' \rightarrow \Sigma'$ are \emph{isomorphic} if and only if there is a graph isomorphism $\sigma: \Gamma\rightarrow \Gamma'$ such that $\sigma(F)$ is a $\psi'$-face if and only if $F$ is a $\psi$-face.